Cheikh785/Cheikh785/README.md

 <!-- I am Cheikh Oumar Ba from Senegal, an engeneering student at Dakar's Polytechnic Higher School -->

-I am Cheikh Oumar Ba from Senegal and I am a 21-year-old young man curious, dynamic and above all passionate about everything related to new technologies.
+I am Cheikh Oumar Ba from Senegal🇸🇳 and I am a 21-year-old young man curious, dynamic and above all passionate about everything related to new technologies.

 I am an engeneering student at Dakar's Polytechnic Higher School.
 I am comfortable in some programming languages like java and C langage, I also do a little bit of angular, typescript, spring boot, bash and flutter for mobile development.
 I am also very organized by nature and love to write and read as well.